weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **Q. I want to keep my manifests in a repo other than the Weave GitOps repo?**

 **A.** When adding your application, Weave GitOps will create a source and kustomize resource under the name of your app in /apps.

 **Q. I have environment kustomizations for my application manifests which live in a differnt repo?**

 **A.** Using wego, you will create a new environment under your application name.
-These will contain a kustomize resource definition that refers to the path in your remote repo containing the kustomization.
+This will contain a kustomize resource definition that refers to the path in your remote repo containing the kustomization.
 You can then use this environment to deploy to a cluster(s)

-**Q. How do I have multiple release of my app?**
+**Q. How do I have multiple releases of my app?**

-**A.** When adding your app using wego, append an `@` + your version to the name of your app.
-For example, myapp@v0.2.0.
-After these, you can define environments and apply to clusters like all other apps.
+**A.** When adding your app using wego, append an `@` + your version to the name of your app (e.g. myapp@v0.2.0).
+After this, you can define environments and apply to clusters like all other apps.

 **Q. Do I have to have an environment to deploy my app to a cluster?**

-**A.** No.  The kustomize file in the cluster can refer to you application directory directly.
+**A.** No.  The kustomize file in the cluster can refer to your application directory directly.

 **Q. When creating a cluster using MCCP where are my CAPI manifests stored?**

-**A.** The are stored in a special application named `capi`.
+**A.** They are stored in a special application named `capi`.
 They are named based on the cluster name you give.

-**Q. What are the extra characters on the directory name of my clusters?**
+**Q. What are the extra characters on the directory names of my clusters?**

 **A.** Clusters are considered ephemeral and Weave GitOps appends those characters to keep the cluster name unique.